-Saint of the Day – 24 August – Saint María Micaela of the Blessed Sacrament (1809-1865) “Mother Sacramento” was a Spanish Roman Catholic professed Religious and the Founder of the Handmaids of the Blessed Sacrament, apostle and martyr of charity.
-However, despite all odds and opposition from family and friends, in 1850, she left her home to look after the unwanted of society, living with them.
+Saint of the Day – 24 August – Saint María Micaela of the Blessed Sacrament (1809-1865) “Mother Sacramento” was a Spanish Roman Catholic professed Religious and the Founder of the Handmaids of the Blessed Sacrament, Apostle and martyr of charity.
+Despite all odds and opposition from family and friends, in 1850, she left her home to look after the unwanted of society, living with them.
 Born as Micaela Desmaisières López de Dicastillo on 1 January 1809 in Madrid, Spain and died on 24 August 1865 in Valencia, Spain of cholera.

 Micaela Desmaisières Lopez de Dicastillo y Olmedo, Viscountess of Jorbalán, was born in Madrid on New Year’s day, 1809 during the War of Independence.
 Three days later she was baptised in the church of Saint Joseph in Madrid’s Alcala Street.
 Her father was a high ranking Officer in the Spanish Army and her mother was Lady-in-waiting of the then Spanish Queen, Maria Luisa de Parma.
 Micaela was the 5th of the 10 children born to the couple.

 The War of Independence forced her mother to leave the Court in Madrid and to flee with her husband and family to France, where Micaela’s father and brother Luís died unexpectedly, Maria was then 3 yearsa old.
 Under the guidance of the Ursuline sisters of Pau, Micaela received an education consistent with her aristocratic status.
 Micaela’s sister Engracia suffered severe mental illness and her sister Manuela was forced to go into exile because of her husband’s political views.